 Alternatives to Konjac Noodles

 If you’re not keen on the texture or idea of shirataki or konjac noodles, there are other noodle and pasta alternatives out there.

-Chances are you’ve already tried courgetti or zoodles made from spiralised courgettes, but you might also want to try spiralising squash, beetroot, mooli, carrot.
-Of, if you don’t have a spiraliser, you can create large pappardelle style noodles with a vegetable peeler.
-Also find other ways to swap carbs for vegetables (and fruit) here.
+Chances are you’ve already tried courgetti or zoodles made from spiralised courgettes, but you might also want to try spiralising squash, beetroot, mooli, and carrot.
+Of, if you don’t have a spiraliser, you can create large pappardelle-style noodles with a vegetable peeler.
+Also, find other ways to swap carbs for vegetables (and fruit) here.

 There’s a heap of innovative spiralising ideas in the book Spiralize Now: 80 Delicious, Healthy Recipes for your Spiralizer.

-If you’d prefer to buy something ready-made, have a look at bean-based pastas.
+If you’d prefer to buy something ready-made, have a look at bean-based pasta.
 They aren’t as low calorie or quite as low carb as the no-calorie noodles but they do contain higher levels of protein and have a lower glycemic index which means they keep you fuller for longer than pasta does and also don’t raise blood sugar as high which may help with fat storage.

 I have tried the Black Bean Pasta which I enjoyed.
 Check out what happened when I tried it, here.

 Or, if you just want to go ahead and order some, you can get the Explore Cuisine range on Amazon.

 I’ve also got a mung bean one sitting in the cupboard waiting for a sauce to go with it.
 I’ll update the post above once I’ve tried it.